entity-framework-configuracion-dbcontext

 In this example,

-• We created a class named MyContext that inherits from DbContext
+• We have created a class named MyContext that inherits from DbContext

-• Within this class, we defined two DbSet properties: Products and Customers
+• Inside this class, we have defined two DbSet properties: Products and Customers

 Configuring the Database Connection

 The DbContext needs to know how to connect to the database.
-We have several ways to pass it the configuration,
+We have several ways to pass the configuration to it,

-In applications where we do not have a dependency injection service (typically console or desktop applications), we can use the OnConfiguring method to set the configuration
+In applications where we do not have a dependency injection service (typically console or desktop applications) we can use the OnConfiguring method to set up the configuration

 public class MyContext : DbContext